eigerco/solana-spec/gossip-protocol-spec.md

 ##### Transaction
-A vote transaction, contains a signature and a message with a sequence of instructions:
+Contains a signature and a message with a sequence of instructions.

 | Data | Type | Size | Description |
 |------|:----:|:----:|-------------|